tsgrgo/windows-update-disabler/README.md

 Windows Update Disabler
 ===================================
-The one-click way to disable auto updates for good, without leftover stuff running in the background.
+The one-click way to disable auto updates for good, without leaving leftover stuff running in the background.

 WARNING
 -------------------